-There are several USFS campgrounds within Zone X-10 and these are clearly marked on USFS and BLM maps.
+There are numerous designated campgrounds within Zone X-4.
+The facilities available at these campgrounds vary from primitive campsites to campsites with running water and showers.
+Most campgrounds are clearly marked on USFS and BLM maps.
 Camping outside of designated campgrounds is usually permitted on BLM and USFS lands.
 However, during fire season special regulations may apply and it will be necessary to obtain a fire permit from the USFS or BLM.
 You can also check with the California Department of Forestry and Fire Protection office for rules in specific areas.
+A Reminder: private timber company land is open to public hunting without permission; however, it is closed to camping at all times.

 Please, DO NOT camp or hunt for prolonged periods near water sources important to wildlife and livestock.
-Remaining for over 30 minutes and within 200 yards of an artificial water source on public lands within California, or any wildlife watering place such as waterholes, springs, seeps and man-made watering devices within the California Desert Conservation Area on BLM land, is a Fish and Game violation (Title 14, Section 730).
+Remaining for over 30 minutes and within 200 yards of an artificial water source, including guzzlers or horizontal wells on public lands within California, is a Fish and Game violation (Title 14, Section 730).
 You can pack water, wildlife can't.